-Advantages Disadvantages 1) Liquid fuel is relatively cleaner and easy to transport The major disadvantage is the combu process which produce the pollutants like 2) It is less capital intensive than coal SO 2 , CO, CO 2 , smog etc and contribute climate change. es to It also contributes and aggregates the upollution, acid rain and water contamination
+Advantages Disadvantages Liquid fuel is relatively cleaner and easy to transport 1) The major disadvantage is the combustion process which produce the pollutants like NO, 2) It is less capital intensive than coal SO_2 , CO, CO 2 , smog etc and contributes to climate change.
+It also contributes and aggregates the urban pollution, acid rain and water contamination.

 Natural Gas is the mixture of hydrocarbons gases trapped inside the earth.
-It consists of methane (CHJ, Propane (C3H8) and butane (C4H10), after processing it can be used in $\frac{1}{2}$ two different forms namely 1) Liquefied petroleum Gas (LPG) and 2) Compressed Natural Gas (CNG).
+It consists of methane (CHJ, Propane (C3H8) and butane (C4H10), after processing it can be used in two different forms namely 1) Liquefied petroleum Gas (LPG) and 2) Compressed Natural Gas (CNG).